 We developed a notation for elements based on their properties.

-‘А’ is an automatic generated parameter, set by the system without human input.
+‘А’ is an automatically generated parameter set by the system without human input.
 The posting date or time of a vacancy ad is an example of such an element.

-‘M’ is an parameter set manually by the user and/or system administrator.
+‘M’ is a parameter set manually by the user and/or system administrator.

 ‘I’ is an internal element.
 Internal elements are used in large systems that require extra links to organize the internal management of service content and functionality, such as internal tags.
 A vacancy ad might get a ‘Priority’ tag, allowing the administrator to easily detect all vacancies thus tagged and start processing them as a priority.

 Let's mark the elements in our table according to the notation.

 5. Defining interaction availability of the functions